emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 </br>
 </br>

-I checked the Log Managment tool to see if there was any indication that the attack was successful.
+I checked the Log Managment page to see if there was any indication that the attack was successful.
 * I searched the source IP (167.99.169.17) and found multiple log entries.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/bc3e0019-5e1c-45c8-ae19-1c66b2200a17" height="80%" width="80%"/>